U.S. flag

 Mechanism of Action

-Three distinct mechanisms of action of triptans have been described in migraine:
+Three distinct mechanisms of action of triptans have been described in migraine, as mentioned below.

-• Vascular mechanism: Vasoconstriction of painfully distended intracranial extracerebral arteries by a direct effect on vascular smooth muscle
+• Vascular mechanism: Vasoconstriction of painfully distended intracranial extracerebral arteries directly affects vascular smooth muscle.

 • Central mechanism: Inhibition of the release of vasoactive neuropeptides by trigeminal nerve innervating the intracranial vessels and dura mater.[6]

-Triptans act as antimigraine agents by selectively binding to the serotonin receptors 5-HT1B and 5-HT1D.
-Triptan binding to the vascular 5-HT1B receptors leads to vasoconstriction of the cranial arteries, which painfully dilate during a migraine attack.
-When triptans bind to the neurogenic and central 5-HT1D receptors, they prevent the release of vasoactive neuropeptides by inhibiting trigeminal nerves' activation and blocking the transmission of pain signals to the brain.[8]
+Triptans are antimigraine agents that bind to 5-HT1B and 5-HT1D serotonin receptors.
+Triptan binding to the vascular 5-HT1B receptors leads to vasoconstriction of the cranial arteries, which dilate during a migraine attack.
+When triptans bind to the neurogenic and central 5-HT1D receptors, they prevent the release of vasoactive neuropeptides by inhibiting trigeminal nerve activation and blocking the transmission of pain signals to the central nervous system.[10]

 Salient Pharmacokinetics of Triptans

-The pharmacokinetics of triptans vary widely between individuals and could be explained by the effect of P-glycoprotein efflux transporters, triptan-metabolizing enzymes (CYP450 and MAO), and drug bioavailability.[9]
+The pharmacokinetics of triptans vary widely between individuals, which could be attributed to the influence of P-glycoprotein (P-gp) efflux transporters, triptan-metabolizing enzymes, such as cytochrome P450 (CYP450) and monoamine oxidase (MAO), and drug bioavailability.[11]

-Rizatriptan: Rizatriptan has the fastest onset of action among orally administered triptans (approximately 30 minutes) but with short elimination half-live (2 to 2.5 hours).
-For this reason, it has the highest recurrence rate at 24 hours (superior to placebo).
-Hence, rizatriptan seems the better option when attacks are severe with rapid onset but short-lasting.
+Rizatriptan: Rizatriptan has the fastest onset of action among orally administered triptans (approximately 30 minutes) but with short t1/2 of 2 to 2.5 hours.
+This drug has the highest recurrence rate at 24 hours (superior to placebo).
+Hence, rizatriptan is the better option when attacks are severe with rapid onset but are short-lasting.
 The primary route of rizatriptan metabolism is by MAO-A, which forms the indole acetic acid metabolite.
 The metabolite is not active at the 5-HT1B/1D receptor.
-Approximately 14% of an oral rizatriptan dose is excreted in urine as unchanged, while 51% is excreted as indole acetic acid metabolite, proving substantial first-pass metabolism.
+Approximately 14% of an oral rizatriptan dose is excreted in urine as unchanged, while 51% is excreted as indole acetic acid metabolite, proving substantial first-pass metabolism.[13]

-Frovatriptan: The onset of action is delayed, but it has the longest half-life (approximately 26 hours) and the lower recurrence rate at 24 hours (7 to 25%).
+Frovatriptan: The onset of action is delayed, but frovatriptan has the longest half-life of approximately 26 hours and the lower recurrence rate at 24 hours (7% to 25%).
 Frovatriptan is preferred in long-lasting attacks of migraine.
-In addition, frovatriptan is not an inhibitor of human monoamine oxidase (MAO) enzymes of cytochrome P450.
-Hence, it is unlikely that frovatriptan will affect the metabolism of co-administered drugs metabolized by these mechanisms.
-Renal clearance accounted for about 40% and 45% of total clearance in males and females.[10]
+In addition, frovatriptan is not an inhibitor of human MAO enzymes.
+Frovatriptan is metabolized by CYP1A2.
+Renal clearance accounted for about 40% and 45% of total clearance in males and females.[14]

-Almotriptan: The absolute bioavailability of almotriptan tablets is about 70%, with peak plasma levels occurring 1 to 3 hours post-administration.
+Almotriptan: The absolute bioavailability of almotriptan tablets is about 70%, with peak plasma levels occurring 1 to 3 hours after administration.
 Food does not affect pharmacokinetics.
 Almotriptan is the only triptan with an FDA indication for use in adolescents.
-Almotriptan gets metabolized through two major and one minor pathway.
-Major routes of metabolism are Monoamine oxidase (MAO)-mediated oxidative deamination (around 27% of the dose), and cytochrome P450-mediated oxidation (approximately 12% of the dose), and the minor route of metabolism are flavin monooxygenase.
+Almotriptan is metabolized through 2 major and 1 minor pathways.
+Significant routes of metabolism include MAO-mediated oxidative deamination (around 27% of the dose) and CYP450-mediated oxidation (CYP2D6 and CYP3A4), and the minor route of metabolism is flavin monooxygenase.[15]

-Zolmitriptan: Zolmitriptan is converted to an active N-desmethyl metabolite; the metabolite concentrations are about two-thirds that of zolmitriptan.
-This metabolite has 2 to 6 times the potency of the parent compound at 5HT1B/1D receptors; the metabolite contributes a substantial portion of the overall effect.
-Zolmitriptan is also available as a nasal spray formulation.
+Zolmitriptan: Zolmitriptan undergoes conversion to an active N-desmethyl metabolite via the enzymes CYP1A2 and MAO-A, with the metabolite concentrations being approximately two-thirds that of zolmitriptan.
+This metabolite has 2 to 6 times the potency of the parent compound at 5HT1B/1D receptors, and the metabolite contributes a substantial portion of the overall effect.[16]

 Administration